 — Ian Hartitz (@Ihartitz) July 28, 2019

 Well, fans shouldn't expect Henry's hair to go away any time soon.
-One little known factoid about Henry is that the 28-year-old hasn't cut his hair since elementary school, according to the Tennessee Titans website.
-Yes, you read that correct.
+One little-known factoid about Henry is that the 29-year-old hasn't cut his hair since elementary school, according to the Tennessee Titans website.
+Yes, you read that correctly.
 Throughout every offseason, regular season and playoffs for some two decades, he's refused to head to the barbershop.

-Derrick Henry has been rocking the same bold hair style since he was destroying defenders in pee wee football.
+Derrick Henry has been rocking the same bold hairstyle since he was destroying defenders in pee-wee football.
 That's 20 years without Henry cutting his hair, so it's safe to say he values his hair a ton.
 The defenders still look the same, though.
 The Titans running back makes defenders on the Houston Texans and Jacksonville Jaguars look like pop warner players.

 So, does Henry ever plan on cutting those locks?
 It doesn't appear so.
 He told AL.com back in 2015 that he gets quite a lot of questions about his mane, but it's not going anywhere.